rbuerki/compare_data_from_the_command_line/README.md

 ## Intro

-This application loads tabular data from two CSV-files into pandas dataframes and compares them.
-If a full comparison with Pandas' built-in `df.equals(df)` is not possible the data is pre-processed step-by-step to enable a boolean matching using Pandas' `df.ne(df)` that is as close as possible.
+This application loads tabular data from two CSV-files into Pandas DataFrames and compares them.
+If a full comparison with Pandas' built-in `df.equals(df)` is not possible the data is pre-processed step-by-step to enable a boolean matching that is as close as possible using Pandas' `df.ne(df)`.

-The process tries to catch and handle many edge cases that I have encountered in my daily work.
-Where necessary / where it makes sense, the user is asked on how to proceed with the pre-processing.
+The app tries to catch and handle many edge cases that I have encountered in my daily work.
+If necessary, the user is asked on how to proceed with the pre-processing.

 ## Features